 Average Weather in Green Bay Wisconsin, United States

-In Green Bay, the temperature typically varies from 12°F to 81°F over the course of the year, and is rarely below -7°F or above 89°F.
+In Green Bay, the summers are warm; the winters are freezing, dry, and windy; and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 12°F to 81°F and is rarely below -7°F or above 89°F.

 Average High and Low Temperature

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 In Green Bay, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.